 We have yet to commence our planned merchandising operations.
 As of the date of this annual report, we have had only limited start-up operations and generated no revenues.
-Taking these facts into account, our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern in the independent registered public accounting firm's report to the financial statements included in the registration statement, of which this prospectus is a part.
+Taking these facts into account, our independent registered public accounting firm has expressed substantial doubt about our ability to continue as a going concern in the independent registered public accounting firm's report to the financial statements included in this report.
 If our business fails, the investors in this offering may face a complete loss of their investment.